 November 21, 1947: The first day of filming Easter Parade was devoted to the filming of the ultimately deleted “Mr. Monotony” number.
 Filming of the number lasted two days.
 On the 21st Judy was in makeup at 7 a.m. for her 9 a.m. call, dismissed at 5:40 p.m.
 On the 22nd Judy was in makeup again at 7 a.m. for a 9 a.m. call, dismissed at 11:40 a.m.

 The edited number:

-The dailies from the first day have survived.
+Many of the dailies from the two days have survived.
 The reconstructed number first appeared on the 1992 Easter Parade laserdisc.
 A different version, using different takes, was included in the 1994 theatrical release of “That’s Entertainment III.”
 The deluxe DVD and Blu-ray editions of “Easter Parade” include the complete number plus all of the existing dailies.

 The surviving dailies: